bljohnsondev/comcutter/README.md

 * **postprocess / cmd** - This is a command that is run after the process has been completed successfully.
 This is a placeholder I put in for future use.
 I may end up doing some more fun stuff with this like kicking off a [Node RED](https://nodered.org/) workflow to perform further actions like sending [Gotify](https://gotify.net/) notifications.

 ## Docker compose example
 Here is a basic example of a *docker-compose.yml* file for using this image.
-I have not uploaded this to Docker Hub yet.

 **NOTE** - this image is based on the [LinuxServer.io](https://www.linuxserver.io/) base image.
 That's why you will see the standard LSIO logo on startup.